Gaz1zPr0g/wt-lineup-creator/README.md

 - `Vehicle text` contains text that will be shown on the image.
 - `Linked icon` combobox contains link to every icon in the game.
 - `Background` combobox contains every background image in the game.
+- Image preview

+> NOTE: Im using Windows Forms, so there is no true transparency.
+Preview can look bad.